Thomas V. DailyStockholder

 - Represented insurance companies in actions alleging bad faith claims handling practices, and reached favorable dispositions.

-- Assisted as local counsel in representation of RMBS bond trader in six-week criminal trial on charges of securities fraud and wire fraud by the United States Attorney’s Office, for District of Connecticut, resulting in acquittal on eight of nine counts, and no verdict on remaining count.
+- Assisted as local counsel in representation of residential mortgage-backed securities (RMBS) bond trader in six-week criminal trial on charges of securities fraud and wire fraud by the United States Attorney’s Office, for District of Connecticut, resulting in acquittal on eight of nine counts, and no verdict on remaining count.
+Resolved by pretrial diversion.

 - Health & Human Services